Alimony Madness

 Alimony Madness is a 1933 American pre-Code drama film directed by B. Reeves Eason and starring Helen Chandler, Leon Ames, and Edward Earle.
 The film's sets were designed by the art director Paul Palmentola.

 Plot

 A man's greedy ex-wife who only married him for his money is receiving excessive sums in alimony from him.
-When his new wife, who he met when she posed as the co-respondent for his divorce case, confronts him, the other woman ends up dead.
+When his new wife, whom he met when she posed as the co-respondent for his divorce case, confronts him, the other woman ends up dead.